fizge/1-SENECA-UDC_Coil_Proyect/README.md

 Trackr is a tool that uses linear regression models to predict profit values.
 This tool is intended for use by retail businesses looking to increase their yearly profit margins.

 ### Features
-Open File button: Opens a dialog box to retrieve the user data file for analysis.
+**Open File button**: Opens a dialog box to retrieve the user data file for analysis.

 ## System Requirements
 | Operating system | Requirements |